ETCLabs/RDMnet/docs/getting_started/using_controller.md

 Clients include both devices and other controllers; to differentiate the two, check the type field in each RptClientEntry structure.

-### Sending RDM Commands
+## Sending RDM Commands

-Build RDM commands using the LocalRdmCommand type.
+Build RDM commands using the RdmnetLocalRdmCommand type.
 The library uses a naming convention where names beginning with `Local` represent data that is generated locally, whereas names beginning with `Remote` represent data received from a remote component.